pavondunbar/Roxy/README.md

 If you are enjoying StockAdvisorAI, that is awesome and I appreciate it.
 But please...**do not use StockAdvisorAI as a "final decision maker" when analyzing a certain stock.**

-As a human, you should still do your research and due diligence before you amake any investment decisions to buy, sell, or hold certain stocks.
+As a human, you should still do your research and due diligence before you make any investment decisions to buy, sell, or hold certain stocks.

 By using StockAdvisorAI, you agree to hold the AI, its creator Pavon Dunbar, or any affiliates or representatives of StockAdvisorAI harmless from any financial damages, errors, etc that may result from using StockAdvisorAI.